-Fiscal Implications: The individual school districts will decide how to pay for this bill.
+Fiscal Implications: The individual school districts will decide how to pay for this 78 79 bill.
 The cost to the schools will vary based on the contractual agreements of each district.
-Depending on the backgrounds and certifications of the teachers at each school, a teacher may be asked to take additional courses in order to prepare or might be asked to use their existing knowledge to design a course.
-A district may also choose to buy an existing program and test from a company such as Personal Finance Lab and W!se.
-The resources that are needed for the course will also be managed by the districts' individual budgets.
+Depending on the backgrounds and certifications of the teachers at each 80 81 school, a teacher may be asked to take additional courses in order to prepare or might be asked to use their existing knowledge to design a course.
+A district may 82 also choose to buy an existing program and test from a company such as Personal 83 Finance Lab and W!se.
+The resources that are needed for the course will also be 84 85 managed by the districts' individual budgets.
+86

-Environmental Implications: N/A
+87 Environmental Implications: N/A

-Effective Date: This bill will go into effect March 2025, so as to align with the district's budget.
-This also gives schools enough time to prepare for the 2025-2026 school year implementation.
+89 Effective Date: This bill will go into effect March 2025, so as to align with the

+90 district's budget.
+This also gives schools enough time to prepare for the 2025-202691 school year implementation.
-Sponsors: Margaret Heintz, Isabella Ciliberto, Dylan Baxter, Sayge Damico-Becker, Elizabeth Noll, Mia Sullivan, Maiyah Mann, Kymille Munn, and Noah Patterson.

-An Act To: Increase ambulence services and availability.
+- Sponsors: Margaret Heintz, Isabella Ciliberto, Dylan Baxter, Sayge Damico-Becker, Elizabeth Noll, Mia Sullivan, Maiyah Mann, Kymille Munn, and Noah Patterson. - 3 4 - An Act To: Increase ambulence services and availability. - 5 6

-The People of the State of New York, represented in the Senate and Assembly do enact as follows:

-Purpose: Increase availability of ambulance services in New York State by making emergency medical service personnel New York State employees, similar to New York State Police with similar salary and benefits.
-Ambulance services will be provided by New York State in cooperation with the local government.
+- The People of the State of New York, represented in the Senate and Assembly do enact as follows: - 8 Purpose: Increase availability of ambulance services in New York State by making - 9 emergency medical service personnel New York State employees, similar to New - 10 York State Police with similar salary and benefits.
+Ambulance services will be - 11 provided by New York State in cooperation with the local government. - 12 - 13

-- 15 Section 1: Definitions: - 16 Ambulance Desert:People who live more than 25 minutes away from the nearest - 17 ambulance service - 18 EMS: Emergency Medical Services clinicians provide pre-hospital emergency care - 19 and include emergency medical responders, emergency medical technicians, and - 20 paramedics. - 21 Ambulance: a vehicle specially equipped for taking sick or injured people to and - 22 from the hospital, especially in emergencies. - 23 EMT: a specially trained medical technician certified to provide basic emergency - 24 services (such as cardiopulmonary resuscitation) before and during transportation - 25 to a hospital

-Section 2: Explanation: This bill will relieve the ambulance and emergency service crisis in New York State by making ambulance personnel, including EMTs and EMS clinicians, New York State employees with salary and benefits similar to other public servants in the emergency services.

-Justification: 4.5 million Americans live in an ambulance desert and New York State is experiencing an emergency service crisis that many New Yorkers are not even aware of.
+- 15 Section 1: Definitions: - 16 Ambulance Desert: People who live more than 25 minutes away from the nearest - 17 ambulance service - 18 EMS: Emergency Medical Services clinicians provide pre-hospital emergency care - and include emergency medical responders, emergency medical technicians, andparamedics. - Ambulance: a vehicle specially equipped for taking sick or injured people to and from the hospital, especially in emergencies. - 23 EMT: a specially trained medical technician certified to provide basic emergency - 24 services (such as cardiopulmonary resuscitation) before and during transportation - 25 to a hospital - 26 - Section 2: Explanation: This bill will relieve the ambulance and emergency service crisis in New York State by making ambulance personnel, including EMTs and EMS clinicians, New York State employees with salary and benefits similar to other public servants in the emergency services. - 31 - 32 Justification: 4.5 million Americans live in an ambulance desert and New York 33 State is experiencing an emergency service crisis that many New Yorkers are not 34 even aware of.
 When someone calls 911 for an ambulance, they expect immediate response in those critical moments when immediate care is needed.
-That isn't happening across much of New York State.
-In New York City, the average wait time can be up to 5 hours and in some areas, there is no ambulance service available much of the time.
-Many areas rely on volunteers and those that are paid are often paid close to minimum wage, which does not provide a sustainable salary.
+That isn't 35 36 happening across much of New York State.
+In New York City, the average wait time 37 can be up to 5 hours and in some areas, there is no ambulance service available 38 much of the time.
+Many areas rely on volunteers and those that are paid are often 39 paid close to minimum wage, which does not provide a sustainable salary.
 This bill

-Blue Assembly Committee: 10 Bill #:34

-40 41 would pay those much needed workers fairly and save money at the local level with towns, cities, and counties.
+40 would pay those much needed workers fairly and save money at the local level with

+- 41 towns, cities, and counties.

+- 42

-42 43 44 45 Fiscal Implications: Payments will come from New York State instead of counties and towns.
+- 43 Fiscal Implications: Payments will come from New York State instead of counties

+- 44 and towns.

+- 45

-46 47 Environmental Implicati ons: none
+- 46 Environmental Implications: none

+- 47

-48 Effective Date: 45658
+- 48 Effective Date: 45658